GDPR and security in day-to-day work — onboarding for clinic staff

 Service users in addiction treatment and social psychiatry have given you access to some of the most sensitive information that exists about them.
 That isn't a formality.
 A leaked record can cost a service user their job, a relationship, or worse.

-GDPR is the law that sets the frame for how you may work with that information.
-Validi handles most of the technical side (encryption, audit log, hosting, backup).
+GDPR is the law that sets the rules for how you may handle that information.
+Validi takes care of most of the technical side (encryption, audit log, hosting, backup).
 But there are four or five things in daily work that no software can fix for you.

 The most important security action you take every day is choosing a good password and keeping it to yourself.